msn5566/ADKFramework/README.md

 This microservice was automatically generated based on the following high-level requirements:

-> Feature: Create Employee
+> Feature: Create Employee/Student
-> Input: Employee details (name, ID, department, etc.) in JSON format via REST API.
+> Input: Employee/Student data (name, ID, other details) via REST API
-> Output: Confirmation message and assigned employee ID.
+> Output: Confirmation of successful creation, including the assigned ID.
 > Constraints: Input data must be validated.
+RESTful endpoint should be used.
+Request body should be application/json.
-> Logic: Create a new employee record in the database.
+> Logic: Generate a unique ID.
+Store the Employee/Student data in the Mongodb database.
 >
+> Feature: Read Employee/Student Details by ID
+> Input: Employee/Student ID via REST API
+> Output: Employee/Student details in JSON format.
+> Constraints: RESTful endpoint should be used.
+Response body should be application/json.
+> Logic: Retrieve the Employee/Student data from the database using the provided ID.
+>
-> Feature: Create Student
+> Feature: Update Employee/Student Information
-> Input: Student details (name, ID, major, etc.) in JSON format via REST API.
+> Input: Employee/Student ID and updated data via REST API
-> Output: Confirmation message and assigned student ID.
+> Output: Confirmation of successful update.
 > Constraints: Input data must be validated.
+RESTful endpoint should be used.
+Request body should be application/json.
-> Logic: Create a new student record in the database.
+> Logic: Update the Employee/Student data in the database with the provided ID and updated information.
 >
-> Feature: Read Employee Details
+> Feature: Delete Employee/Student
-> Input: Employee ID via REST API.
+> Input: Employee/Student ID via REST API
-> Output: Employee details in JSON format.
+> Output: Confirmation of successful deletion.
-> Constraints: Employee ID must exist in the database.
+> Constraints: RESTful endpoint should be used.
+Response body should be application/json.
-> Logic: Retrieve employee record from the database by ID.
+> Logic: Delete the Employee/Student data from the database using the provided ID.
 >
-> Feature: Read Student Details
-> Input: Student ID via REST API.
-> Output: Student details in JSON format.
-> Constraints: Student ID must exist in the database.
-> Logic: Retrieve student record from the database by ID.
->
-> Feature: Update Employee Information
-> Input: Employee ID and updated employee details in JSON format via REST API.
-> Output: Confirmation message.
-> Constraints: Employee ID must exist in the database.
-Input data must be validated.
-> Logic: Update the employee record in the database with the new information.
->
-> Feature: Update Student Information
-> Input: Student ID and updated student details in JSON format via REST API.
-> Output: Confirmation message.
-> Constraints: Student ID must exist in the database.
-Input data must be validated.
-> Logic: Update the student record in the database with the new information.
->
-> Feature: Delete Employee
-> Input: Employee ID via REST API.
-> Output: Confirmation message.
-> Constraints: Employee ID must exist in the database.
-> Logic: Delete the employee record from the database.
->
-> Feature: Delete Student
-> Input: Student ID via REST API.
-> Output: Confirmation message.
-> Constraints: Student ID must exist in the database.
-> Logic: Delete the student record from the database.
->
 > Feature: Expose REST Endpoints
-> Input: REST API requests.
+> Input: HTTP requests to specific endpoints
-> Output: Appropriate responses in JSON format.
+> Output: JSON responses containing employee/student data or confirmation messages.
 > Constraints: All endpoints must follow RESTful conventions.
-> Logic: Implement REST endpoints for CRUD operations on employees and students.
+Use `application/json` for all API responses and requests.
+Swagger/OpenAPI must be implemented for API Documentation.
+> Logic: Implement controllers to handle requests and responses, mapping to corresponding service layer methods.
 >
 > Feature: Validate Input Data
-> Input: Employee and Student data.
+> Input: Employee/Student data provided via REST API
-> Output: Error message if data is invalid.
+> Output: Error messages for invalid data, or successful processing if data is valid.
-> Constraints: All input data must be validated.
+> Constraints: Implement validation logic for all required fields and data types.
-> Logic: Implement validation logic to ensure data integrity.
+> Logic: Implement validation rules in the service layer to check for data integrity and consistency.

 ### 🛠️ Core Dependencies